kefayet93/DSP-to-RTL/README.md

 | Verification | Reference Model | DUT Implementation | Bit-true comparison|
 | Toolchain | Compiler | Synthesis | Software-hardware co-optimization |

+Learning C is essential for RTL Design Engineers because:
+1. It trains one to think in terms of data movement and memory, exactly what happens in hardware
+2. It enables bit-true modeling, hardware-software co-simulation, and HLS-based design
+3. It bridges algorithms, Hardware (RTL), Verification, and Firmware (Software)

 **Hardware-Algorithm Correlation**
 1. Bit-true verification:
    - Implement bit-true models in C to validate RTL output accuracy